 What Is Website Visitor Tracking?

-Website visitor tracking is a process of website visitor identification and monitoring of their activities, characteristics, and origins.
-The main goal of this process is to determine potential leads coming into your website and guide them via outreach toward the end of the funnel aka a deal.
+Website visitor tracking is a process of website visitor identification and monitoring of visitors’ activities, characteristics, and origins.
+The main goal is to surface potential leads arriving at your website and guide them — via personalized outreach — toward a closed deal.

-Tracking website visitors can help you understand who visits your website, what they need, where they spend most of the time, what actions they take, and whether they are fit to be your customer.
-This data will equip your marketing and sales teams with enough tools to speed up and get the most out of your B2B lead generation efforts.
+Tracking website visitors helps you understand who visits your site, what they need, where they spend the most time, what actions they take, and whether they’re a fit for your product.
+This data equips your marketing and sales teams to accelerate B2B lead generation without waiting for visitors to raise their hand.

 Why Is B2B Website Visitor Tracking Important?

-To succeed, you have to take your affairs into your own hands and reach out to quality leads.
-Web visitor tracking provides the missing puzzle pieces that show who exactly is a customer material.
+To succeed, you have to take matters into your own hands and reach out to quality leads before they go cold.
+Web visitor tracking provides the missing pieces that reveal who is customer material.
 Website visitor identification has become essential for several reasons:

 1. It deepens the understanding of the buyer persona.

-Buyer persona and ideal customer profile (ICP) are at the beginning of every lead generation strategy: It helps you understand who you want to target, where they work, what their job title is as well as their location, industry, company size, age, and even interests.
-Based on that knowledge, you can determine what kind of messaging, call scripts, timing, and approach you need to close a lead like that.
+Buyer persona and ideal customer profile (ICP) are at the beginning of every lead generation strategy: they help you understand who you want to target, where they work, what their job title is, and their location, industry, company size, and interests.
+Based on that knowledge, you can determine the right messaging, cold calling approach, timing, and channel mix to close leads that match your profile.

-However, a buyer persona (BP) is the most effective when it’s based on real data.
-You should analyze all of the customers you already have and create as many buyer personas as needed to fit every type of customer relationship you are looking for.
+A buyer persona is most effective when it’s based on real first-party data.
+Analyze all the customers you already have and create as many buyer personas as needed to fit every type of customer relationship you’re building.

 2. It provides warm leads.

-What if you could get a warm lead without prior intentional warming-up?
-That's what web visitor tracking can do for you.
-When website visitor identification sees that a lead A (let's call her Jane) visited your website more than fifteen times in the last half an hour and works in the field that matches your BP, it’s your sign to pass that lead along to sales to nurture it.
+What if you could skip straight to warm?
+That’s what web visitor tracking does.
+When visitor identification shows that a lead visited your website fifteen times in the last half hour and works in a company that matches your ICP, that’s your signal to pass them to sales for immediate follow-up — no warming-up campaign required.

 3. It shows the right direction for your outbound efforts.

-Website visitor tracking can actually provide a wide scope of data on everything that is happening on your website.
-Following your visitors throughout their buyers' journey can show you what page caught their attention the most, what button gathered the most clicks, and what channels brought them to your website in the first place.
+Website visitor tracking delivers a wide scope of behavioral data: what page caught their attention most, what button gathered the most clicks, and what channels brought them to your site in the first place.

 4. It allows you to tailor your content.

-- Is there a certain type of content they prefer more (guides, case studies, press releases, or news section)?
-If you see the demand and lack the quantity, add that to your content strategy.
+- Is there a certain type of content they prefer more (guides, case studies)?
+If you see the demand and lack the supply, add it to your content strategy.

-- How much do they spend reading it?
-If the time span is too short, perhaps you should steer away from long-form articles.
+- How long do they spend reading it?
+If the time span is too short, long-form may not be the right format for that segment.

 - How did they find your content?
-If the organic search doesn’t bring enough results, be more keyword- and SEO-oriented.
+If organic search underperforms, lean harder into keyword and long-tail SEO targeting.

-- How many pages on your website do they visit before performing an action?
-If it's just a couple, you should work on your organic link building to guide your readers toward the desired topics.
+- How many pages do they visit before taking action?
+If it’s only a couple, improve your internal link building to guide readers toward conversion-oriented pages.

 5. It makes your ABM campaigns stronger.

-Account-based marketing (ABM) is a marketing strategy that focuses on key accounts and puts extra effort into personalization and nurturing.
-Whether you want to maximize results from the ABM campaign you have in place or just trying to kick a new one off the ground, web visitor tracking can assist you with it.
+Account-based marketing (ABM) focuses on key accounts and applies extra effort into personalization and nurturing.
+Whether you’re refining an existing ABM campaign or starting fresh, web visitor tracking supports both.

 How Does Website Visitor Tracking Software Work?

-Most website user tracking tools use a reverse domain name system (DNS) or a website script to gather data.
+Most website visitor tracking tools use either a reverse domain name system (DNS) or a website script to gather data.

 Reverse Domain Name System